Lesterpaintstheworld/aider/website/examples/asciinema.md

 ```

 > Applied edit to hello.cast
-> Commit a3fa4d2 aider_nova: Removed escape codes to display prompt and cursor correctly.
+> Commit a3fa4d2 aider: Removed escape codes to display prompt and cursor correctly.

 </div>